davebs/AgileLite/faq.md

 > Can we do a kanban style rolling iteration where start dates and end dates vary and depend on circumstances?

-I really value the concept of the work month having a defined start and stop and that month being defined by a single block of tasks.
-Rolling iterations not synced to months would mess that up.
+I really value the concept of the work cycle having a defined start date and stop date and being defined by a single block of tasks.
+Rolling iterations not synced to a specific cycle would mess that up.

 > Why 3 week sprints?

-Because development work plus recovery time then fits into 12 slots per year.
-When the month is over, a new month begins.
-The "week off" allows a reset, and a new sprint begins.
+Because development work plus recovery time then fits into 13 slots per year.
+When the cycle is over, a new cycle begins.
+The "week off" allows a reset before the new sprint begins.
 It's about achieving a cadence and having clear and consistent intervals.

+> Does this mean sprint start dates and end dates will often fall in the middle of the calendar month?

+Yes.

 > Are developers included in sprint planning?